It’s time to get dramatic.

 So what are the best places to watch drama shows in Chinese?

-Here are five of the safest, most reliable and subtitle-friendly sites online.
+Here are four of the safest, most reliable and subtitle-friendly sites online.

 Yes, YouTube has pretty much anything you can imagine.
 Music videos.
 Makeup tutorials.
 Cat videos.
 It can be hard to navigate such a wild and massive world of a website with years’ worth of content being uploaded daily.
 But it may come as a surprise to some new to the world of Asian dramas to know that yes, there are full-length Chinese dramas on YouTube, free to all, with subtitles.